Ocelot-Social-Community/Ocelot-Social/README.md

 $ docker-compose -f docker-compose.yml up
 ```

-This will start all required Docker containers
+This will start all required Docker containers.

+To prepare everything once frontup see [backend README.md](./backend/README.md).
+For a full documentation see [SUMMERY](./SUMMARY.md).

 ## Deployment